Sunday, May 31, 2015

 # # #

 The mortality of the poor quadruples.
-In poverty-stricken Montmartre, a fourth of newborns die.
+Louise Michel says that in poverty-stricken Montmartre, a fourth of newborns die.

 -- Louise Michel